Regi0/Ping/readme.md

 Extra features:
 For client:
-- Use hostnames, give IP address as well, with nslookup
+- Use hostnames, give IP address as well, with nslookup DONE
-- Give the option to ping for multiple multiple ping requests
+- Give the option to ping for multiple ping requests DONE

+Create a separate one for multiple IP addresses/clients
-- Give it a file so it can go trough the list
+- Input a txt file
+- It will go through the list and print the result in a txt file.
 - Get the output into a specific file, maybe a csv/excel file?
     - Colour coding for succesful attempts:
         OK, latency lower than 50ms -> green